 Being shorter than normal is the most common feature of TS as a girl grows.
 The average adult height of a woman with TS is 4 feet, 8 inches.
 A girl may also have cubitus valgus.
 This means that when she stands with her arms at her side, her elbows will be slightly bent.
 She can’t keep her arms perfectly straight at her side.
 Most girls with TS will need treatment with growth hormone over time.

 Most women with TS are born with poorly formed or missing ovaries.
 Ovaries make estrogen.
 Without it, a girl with TS will not develop sexually.
 The normal signs of puberty don’t happen unless the girl is given hormone therapy.
 This includes breast development, menstrual periods, and growth of pubic hair and hair elsewhere on the body.
 Most girls with the syndrome won’t be able to have children (are infertile) as adults.
 Most girls will need to be treated with estrogen at some point for a normal progression of puberty and sexual development.

 Other common problems with TS affect the heart, kidney, and thyroid.
 About 1 in 10 girls with TS is born with coarctation of the aorta.
 This means the main artery that leaves the heart is narrowed.
 This problem sometimes needs to be fixed with surgery.

 Girls with TS generally have normal intelligence.
 They tend to score higher on their verbal IQ than their nonverbal IQ.
 But they may have problems with spatial perception.
-They may also have certain learning disabilities.
+They may also have certain learning disabilities and low self-esteem.

 Other possible problems include: